Outline of Research

 Topics

-Prof. Nakamura presented our research at the 62th National Heat Transfer Symposium of Japan held in Okinawa.
+Prof. Nakamura presented our research at the 35th International Symposium on Transport Phenomena (ISTP-35) held in Busan.

 Contact: 1-10-20 Hashirimizu, Yokosuka, Kanagawa, 239-8686, Japan